keanudicap/MSQA/README.md

 Existing works leverage retrieval-based methods or external modules to extract domain-specific knowledge.
 However, these approaches suffer from limitations such as not retrieving all the necessary context when facing complex questions.
-We introduce a novel model interaction paradigm taht bridges domain-general and domain-specific knowledge.
-Our approach involves fine-tuning a small language model, e.g., LLaMA using domain documentation to align it with domain-specific knowledge.
+We introduce a novel model interaction paradigm that bridges domain-general and domain-specific knowledge.
+Our approach involves fine-tuning a small language model, e.g., LLaMA-7B using domain documentation to align it with domain-specific knowledge.
 Then we instruction-tune with MSQA scenario.
 This paradigm replaces traditional retrieval modules with the generation of domain-specific knowledge, enabling easy maintenance and privacy protection within the specific domain.